mxento/random-life-tips/random-life-tips.md

-Sept, 18, 2016
-**avoid 407 ETR**
+**Avoid 407 ETR**
-Never take 407 ETR TOLL when travleing to Toronto, Canada.
-You can't pay the toll directly, they'll send you a huge bill with ton of misc charge.
-There's plenty of other roads to Toronto.
+Never take 407 ETR toll road when travleing to Toronto, Canada.
+You can't pay the toll online or directly, they'll send you a huge bill with ton of misc charges.
+There's plenty of other free roads into Toronto.